Zegocover/fleet-api-docs/docs/vehicle_endpoint.md

 ### Create Vehicle

 Create a vehicle and add it to your fleet.
-The **coverStartsAt** field represents when you would like the vehicle to added to your policy.
+The **coverStartsAt** field represents when you would like the vehicle added to your policy and for the cover to start.

 `POST /v2/fleet/vehicle/`